JunqiangWang/PyRosa/README.md

 PyRosa is an adapted Python version of Rosa designed to perform regulon structure-based activity inference.
 Moreover, it can handle more sophisticated tasks.

-It will be available soon!
+PyRosa will be available soon!

 ### Resources